barocon/barocon.github.io/_posts/2017-2-11-First_post.md

 Second idea was to replace the boss with a payload you had to protect.
 I made some simple ranged enemiesa and made them spawn periodically from the beginning room.
 It was mostly the same as the boss encounter but you had be more active to protect the payload, so at least it was a small improvement.

+<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/RespectfulPeacefulAlpinegoat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 ## Simplified RTS
 Next and latest idea was to try some RTS mechanics.
 Instead of player character I could buy lots of units and command them to attack-move to a point on the dungeon.
 I made some spawners that spawn periodically enemies that try to destroy your base.

+<div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/AncientAltruisticGilamonster' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 I quickly ran into design issues again.
 The gameplay is pretty boring and lacks variation.
+I doubt adding more units would help.
+RTS needs somekind of interesting resource gathering mechanics and I have yet to figure how that would work in the dungeon.

+## Conclusions
+#Game design is fucking hard
+And by that I mean making unique strategic games is hard.
+Cloning existing games is much easier because you already know that the core gameplay will work.
+#Branching tree dungeons suck
+It's hard to make branching tree dungeons fun to explore because of the many deadends.